brucamail/MSCS-Machine-Learning/README.md

 - CSCA5642:
 	- Mini Projects:
-		- Cancer Detection MiniProject
+		- Cancer Detection MiniProject - Using CNNs to categorize Cancer images
-		- Disaster Tweets MiniProject
+		- Disaster Tweets MiniProject - Using RNNs to categorize disaster Tweets
+		- Picture to Monet MiniProject - Apply Cycle GAN to generate Monte like pictures